October 11, 2023

 4. Ask customers for reviews

 Reviews are the pinnacle of word-of-mouth marketing.
 They’re organic testimonial ads in action.
 If you come across a positive review for a product on your social feed, it’s likely to catch your attention.
-It’s likely to get you to check out that product.
 Maybe it convinces you to purchase.

 But people are busy.
 Sometimes, they forget to leave a review after making a purchase.
-But most will happily share their experiences — all you have to do is ask.
+Most will happily share their experiences — all you have to do is ask.

-You could schedule a social media post requesting reviews from current customers.
+You can schedule a social media post requesting reviews from current customers.
 You could also send an email inviting customers to leave a review or a testimonial after they make a purchase.
+Or leave QR codes next to checkout tills in-store.

-The key takeaway here is to make it easy and quick for people to share their feedback.
+The key takeaway here is to make it easy and quick for people to share their feedback — and then display it on your channels.

 5. Create content that people are excited to share